naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

-Scroll down to the "Files" section and downlaod the installer corresponding to your operating system (likely macOS or Windows 64 bit, but if you're on Windows, go to Settings > System > About to verify what your operating systems is)
+Scroll down to the "Files" section and downlaod the installer corresponding to your operating system (likely macOS or Windows 64 bit, but if you're on Windows, go to Settings > System > About to verify what your operating systems is).

 .. image:: photos/StartupGuide/PythonDownload2.png
     :align: center

 Open the file and follow the installation instructions.
-Verify that the installation was successful by opening the terminal and typing
+Verify that the installation was successful by opening the terminal and typing:

 .. code-block:: bash